-To prevent the accumulation of condensation in the digitizer pressure sensor, locate this device away from the lowest section of the static system, and ensure a proper condensation trap and system drain is installed and functional, reference FAR 23.1325.
-Verify that moisture resulting from condensation will run away from the digitizer electrical connections.
+To prevent the accumulation of condensation in the digitizer, locate this device away from the lowest section of the static system, and ensure a proper condensation trap and system drain is installed and functional, reference FAR 23.1325.

 Use #4-40 or #6-32 machine screws, sheet metal screws, or pop rivets to attach the digitizer or the mounting tray to the airframe.
 Secure mating connectors to the digitizer housing using the #4-40 screws provided.
 Refer to the outline drawing for mechanical dimensions.